Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/Receiving_transfers.md

 generates a generic catalog entry in the "K" state with a diagnostic DIAGP="RECV ALL".
 All the files waiting to be transferred (sent) to Transfer CFT from the partner end are released one after another.
-Once each file has been received, the end- of- transfer procedure defined in the [EXECRF](../../../c_intro_userinterfaces/command_summary/parameter_intro/execrf) parameter ([CFTPARM](../../../admin_intro/admin_config_commands/cftparm_general_parameters#General_parameters__Start_here)) is executed.
+Once each file has been received, the end-of-transfer procedure defined in the [EXECRF](../../../c_intro_userinterfaces/command_summary/parameter_intro/execrf) parameter ([CFTPARM](../../../admin_intro/admin_config_commands/cftparm_general_parameters#General_parameters__Start_here)) is executed.